 All of this continues to give me visibility, despite the current circumstances.

 Can you tell us about the specific “Aha moment” that gave you the idea to start this new path?

 My “aha moment” did not come about as a result of the Pandemic.

-It came about shortly after I started my first legal job in L.A., and I was asked to partner to a client meeting.
-When we were at the elevator in our building, the partner told me to carry his briefcase.
+It came about shortly after I started my first job, as an associate, at a large law firm in L.A.
+I was asked to go with a partner to a client meeting.
+When we were at the elevator in our building, the partner handed his briefcase to me and told me to carry it.
 This was a tactic of his I had been warned about.
 It was his way of showing that he was the boss and I the subordinate.
-I vowed at that moment that I would never take orders from one person and that my path to professional success would be by having my own clients.
+I took the briefcase but made sure to have him come up with a lame excuse as to why he couldn’t carry it and vowed at that moment that I would never be beholden to only one person and that my path to professional success would be by having my own clients.

 How are things going with this new initiative?

 Relative to other lawyers that I speak with, things are going very well.
 Business is not entirely as busy as before, but the increased focus on marketing outreach is serving us well.